Ancient China for Kids

 Barracks were built on the Great Wall to house soldiers who stood guard to defend China from attack from the north.
 Wide moats were build outside the wall to make approach even more difficult.
 Watch towers and beacon towers were built to send smoke signals, a sign of danger.
 When the people saw smoke rising from the wall, they knew the enemy was approaching from the north.
 Other soldiers ran to assist the soldiers on wall to stop the enemy from entering China.

-A great deal of the Great Wall still stands.
+Today, a great deal of the Great Wall still stands.
 You can visit it.
 You can stand on it.
 You can walk for miles on it.
 You can even see it from space!
 It is the largest man made structure in the world.
 It attracts thousands of visitors every day.